ultranova6259/Practice-Repo-FA2021/flpoly_student.md

 ## Student Name (or name you would preferred to be called)
+Caleb
 ### Fall 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Course: Introduction to data science using python

-- Course 2
+- Course 2: Introduction to Data Science

-- Course 3
+- Course 3: Cloud Infrastructure and services

-- Course 4
+- Course 4: Analytic Geometry and Calculus 1

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Gaming

-- Thing 2
+- Reading

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Cruising as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/08/31